tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/应用集成/日志清洗_intl_en.md

 7. Click **Next** to configure delivery.
 The configuration items are described as follows:

-	- **Destination Bucket**: a bucket that stores the generated file after the log cleansing is completed.
+	- **Destination Bucket**: A bucket that stores the generated file after the log cleansing is completed.
-	- **Destination Path**: a path to deliver the log cleansing result.
+	- **Destination Path**: A path to deliver the log cleansing result.
 To avoid triggering a loop, you are advised to set it to a path whose prefix is different from that (if any) set in Trigger Condition.

 > !If the configured Delivery Prefix overlaps with that set in Trigger Condition, a loop may be triggered.
 Assume that Delivery Prefix is set to `prefix/target/` and the prefix set in Trigger Condition is `prefix/`.
 Then, an uploaded log file named `prefix/test.csv` will be cleansed and the result will be delivered to `prefix/target/test.cos_select_result.csv`, triggering a cleansing loop.

 8. Click **Confirm**.